10 Reasons to visit the North Island

 You can also do a good bit of sailing in the Bay of Islands, which is located on the east coast of Northland.

-And like Auckland, Wellington is also located on the water’s edge, so not surprisingly, sailing also takes place on Wellington’s Harbour.
+And like Auckland, Wellington is also located at the water’s edge, so not surprisingly, sailing also takes place in Wellington’s harbor.

 So for fun on the water, head to the North Island.

-Final words on 10 reasons to visit the North Island
+Final words on ten reasons to visit the North Island

-So there you have it… 10 reasons to visit the North Island in addition to the 10 reasons to visit the South Island I already gave you.
+So there you have it… ten reasons to visit the North Island in addition to the ten reasons to visit the South Island I already gave you.